mxnctblt/holbertonschool-web-development/README.md

 # Spe - Web Stack programming

-This repository contains all my projects for my specialisation in full-stack programming at Holberton School.
+This repository contains some projects for my specialisation in full-stack programming at Holberton School.